dpnpinto/PintoRpi/README.md

 ```bash
 pacman -S base-devel
 ```
-Uncoment the grup wheel in the file */etc/sudoers* exit from su, now you can use sudo
+Uncoment the group wheel in the file */etc/sudoers* exit from su, now you can use sudo
 ```bash
 sudo pacman -S git river-classic fuzzel foot